-If you continued taking your birth control pill because you didn't realize you were pregnant, don't be alarmed.
+Don't worry if you kept taking your birth control pill because you didn't know you were pregnant.
 Despite years of this accident happening, there's very little evidence that exposure to the hormones in birth control pills causes birth defects.
 Once you learn that you're pregnant, stop taking the birth control pill.

 It's possible to use standard estrogen-progestin birth control pills for emergency contraception, but check with your doctor for the proper dose and timing of the pills.

 Certain types of pills are specifically designed to keep you from becoming pregnant if you've had unprotected sex.
 These medications are sometimes referred to as the "morning-after pill."

 Morning-after pills contain either levonorgestrel (Plan B One-Step, Take Action, Next Choice One Dose, others) or ulipristal acetate (ella).
 Levonorgestrel pills are available over-the-counter to women or men of any age.
 Levonorgestrel pills work best when used as soon as possible — and within 3 days — after unprotected sex.

 Ulipristal acetate (ella) is a nonhormonal medication available only by prescription.
 This medication is taken as a single dose for up to 5 days after unprotected sex.

 If your body mass index (BMI) is more than 30 — especially if you use levonorgestrel — emergency contraception may not be as effective, and you could be at risk of still being pregnant after taking the pill or pills.
 BMI is not as much of a concern when using ulipristal or the copper intrauterine device.